ShadowE5/VanillaBishMods/README.md

 Launcher is the .jar file in the main directory.
 All mods in 'Server-Side' are required to join the game standardly, any in 'Client-Side' are optional.
+Optifine currently doesnt work but is here as a placeholder.
+The item graphics in inventories do not display correctly.

 To use the installer, just run it normally (double click, or run as java SE executable) and install as a client.
 All mods should be put into the